-1.5 Environmental Governance and information priority area 1 The Guidelines for Applicants states Notice Boards describing the project shall be displayed at strategic place accessible to the public.
+2 The Guidelines for Applicants states Notice Boards describing the project shall be displayed at strategic place accessible to the public.
 As our project involves awareness raising across Europe, rather than in a specific location, we cannot see how to comply with this obligation.
 Please advise us on this.
-In such cases the usual practice is that the notice board is placed outside the premises of the coordinating beneficiary, normally at a location where it can be seen by passers-by.
+The Guidelines for Applicants states that auditor costs 'should In such cases the usual practice is that the notice board is placed outside the premises of the coordinating beneficiary, normally at a location where it can be seen by passers-by.
+It should be F7.
+2 always be placed under' Form F3 and F7- please clarify which is correct It should be F7.
 3 What do you mean by replicability and transferability in the context of a LIFE GIE project?
 It is essentially a set of substantial activities (not just generic declarations of intents) included in the project, that are aimed at making tangible use of project results in other contexts than the specific one of the project.
 Replicability and transferability go beyond dissemination, transfer of knowledge and networking.
 Some illustrative examples: transferability strategy and action plan identifying area for replication, actors and actions; ensure funding for such activities after the project ends; commitments for applying the method elsewhere etc. 4 Are GIE projects supposed to achieve measurable impact only on attitudes and behaviours of target audiences?
-The GIE Guide for Applicants for 2016 specifies that GIE projects should achieve measurable impacts on attitudes and behaviors and as much as possible on the state of environment (GIE Guidelines for Applicants 2016, Section 2.3.1).
+The GIE Guide for Applicants for 2015 specifies that GIE projects should achieve measurable impacts on attitudes and behaviors and as much as possible on the state of environment (p.
+21 GIE Guidelines for Applicants 2015).
 5 How an information project's impact can be measured in quantitative terms?
 Project impacts can be measured in quantitative terms by defining appropriate indicators to measure the contribution of the project to tackle the problem.
 The impact of the actions at the end of the project needs to be measured in relation to the defined baseline.
-Even if the contribution of the project is only indirect, appropriate indicators can still indicators: rai a of the trends.
-Examples of possible se in % of awareness of target audience in seline (quantified through surveys), market share of green rates of cert ner products, increase of collection/recycling ain waste stream, update of legislative/ramework, provision of further (economic) incentives, ac Iditional green public purchases, additional ases on environmental crimes etc.
+Even if the contribution of the project is only indirect, appropriate indicators can still give an idea of the trends.
+Examples of possible indicators: raise in % of awareness of target audience in relation to baseline (quantified through surveys), market share of greener products, increase of collection/recycling rates of certain waste stream, update of legislative/ governance framework, provision of further (economic) incentives, additional green public purchases, additional prosecution cases on environmental crimes etc.